David Deutsch

-Early life and education
+Education

-Deutsch was born into a Jewish family in Haifa, Israel on 18 May 1953, the son of Oskar and Tikva Deutsch.
-In London, David attended Geneva House school in Cricklewood (his parents owned and ran the Alma restaurant on Cricklewood Broadway), followed by William Ellis School in Highgate (then a voluntary aided school in north London) before reading Natural Sciences at Clare College, Cambridge and taking Part III of the Mathematical Tripos.
-He went on to Wolfson College, Oxford for his doctorate in theoretical physics and wrote his thesis on quantum field theory in curved space-time supervised by Dennis Sciama and Philip Candelas.
+Deutsch was born to a Jewish family in Haifa, Israel, on 18 May 1953, the son of Oskar and Tikva Deutsch.
+In London, David attended Geneva House school in Cricklewood.
+His parents owned and ran the Alma restaurant on Cricklewood Broadway.
+He later attended William Ellis School in Highgate before reading Natural Sciences at Clare College, and taking Part III of the Mathematical Tripos.
+He went on to Wolfson College, for his doctorate in theoretical physics, about quantum field theory in curved space-time, supervised by Dennis Sciama and Philip Candelas.

 Career and research

-His work on quantum algorithms began with a 1985 paper, later expanded in 1992 along with Richard Jozsa to produce the Deutsch–Jozsa algorithm, one of the first examples of a quantum algorithm that is exponentially faster than any possible deterministic classical algorithm.
-In his 1985 paper, he also suggests the use of entangled states and Bell's theorem for quantum key distribution.
+His work on quantum algorithms began with a 1985 paper, later expanded in 1992 along with Richard Jozsa, to produce the Deutsch–Jozsa algorithm, one of the first examples of a quantum algorithm that is exponentially faster than any possible deterministic classical algorithm.
 In his nomination for election as a Fellow of the Royal Society (FRS) in 2008, his contributions were described as:

-"[having] laid the foundations of the quantum theory of computation, and has subsequently made or participated in many of the most important advances in the field, including the discovery of the first quantum algorithms, the theory of quantum logic gates and quantum computational networks, the first quantum error-correction scheme, and several fundamental quantum universality results.
-He has set the agenda for worldwide research efforts in this new, interdisciplinary field, made progress in understanding its philosophical implications (via a variant of the many-universes interpretation) and made it comprehensible to the general public, notably in his book The Fabric of Reality."

-Since 2012, he has been working on constructor theory, an attempt at generalizing the quantum theory of computation to cover not just computation but all physical processes.
-Together with Chiara Marletto, he published a paper in December 2014 entitled Constructor theory of information, that conjectures that information can be expressed solely in terms of which transformations of physical systems are possible and which are impossible.
+Since 2012, he has been working on constructor theory, an attempt at generalising the quantum theory of computation to cover not just computation but all physical processes.
+Together with Chiara Marletto, he published a paper in December 2014 entitled "Constructor theory of information", that conjectures that information can be expressed solely in terms of which transformations of physical systems are possible and which are impossible.

 The Fabric of Reality

-In his 1997 book The Fabric of Reality, Deutsch details his "Theory of Everything".
-It aims not at the reduction of everything to particle physics, but rather mutual support among multiversal, computational, epistemological, and evolutionary principles.
+In his 1997 book The Fabric of Reality Deutsch details his views on quantum mechanics and explains his "Theory of Everything".
+It aims not at the reduction of everything to particle physics, but rather mutual support among multiversal, computational, epistemological and evolutionary principles.
 His theory of everything is somewhat emergentist rather than reductive.
 There are four strands to his theory: